 - 1. A summary of the information provided by the classification study, including, or incorporated by reference, maps of the identified mineral deposits as provided by the State Geologist; and a discussion of state policy as it pertains to mineral resources. - 2.
-Statements of policy as required in Section 2762.(a) of SMARA. - 3.
-Implementation measures that: - a.
-Discuss the location of identified mineral deposits and distinguish within those areas between resources which are designated for conservation and those which may be permitted for future extraction. - b.
-Provide appropriate maps to clearly define the extent of identified mineral deposits, including those resources designated for conservation and those which may be permitted for future extraction. - c.
-Include at least one of the following: - i.
+Statements of policy as required in Section 2762-(a) of SMARA. - 3.
+Implementation measures that: - a.Discuss the location of identified mineral deposits and distinguish within those areas between resources which are designated for conservation and those which may be permitted for future extraction. - b.
+Provide appropriate maps to clearly define the extent of identified mineral deposits, including those resources designated for conservation and those which may be permitted for future extraction.

+c.
+Include at least one of the following:

+- i.
 Adopt appropriate zoning that identifies the presence of identified mineral deposits and restricts the encroachment of incompatible land uses in those resource areas that are to be conserved. - ii.
 Require that a notice describing the presence of identified mineral deposits be recorded on property titles within the affected area. - iii.
 Impose conditions of approval upon incompatible land uses in and around areas which contain identified mineral deposits, in order to mitigate any significant land use conflicts.

 Section 2774 of SMARA requires that every lead agency adopt ordinances that establish procedures for the review and approval of reclamation plans, financial assurances, and surface mining permits.
 Regulations must be periodically reviewed and revised, as necessary to ensure that they remain in accordance with State policy.
-Implementing the Off-Channel Mining Plan are new and revised ordinances to the Yolo County Code governing off-channel surface mining and reclamation.
-The ordinances include performance standards to carry out the policies of the OCMP, as well as providing procedures for ensuring compliance with the requirements mandated in recent SMARA amendments.
+The ordinances timplementing the Off Channel Mining Plan (OCMP) have been updated are new and revised ordinances to the Yolo County Code governing off channel surface mining and reclamation.
+The ordinances include performance standards to reflect carry out the policies update of the OCMP, as well as providing procedures for ensuring compliance with the new relevant requirements mandated in recent SMARA amendments.

-Prior to adoption of the Off-Channel Mining Plan, State Mining and Geology Board review and comment is required under Section 2762.(a) of SMARA.
+Prior to adoption of the updated OCMPOff-Channel Mining Plan, State Mining and Geology Board review and comment is required under Section 2762(ac) of SMARA.
 Any future proposed amendments to the OCMP and its policies must also be sent to the Mining and Geology Board for review and comment, prior to their adoption.
 Similarly, Section 2774.3 of SMARA requires the off-channel surface mining and reclamation ordinances be reviewed by the State Mining and Geology Board, and certified as being in accordance with State policy if it meets or exceeds the requirements of SMARA and the Reclamation Regulations.

-The Yolo County Off-Channel Mining Plan has been prepared in accordance with Sections 2761-2764 of Division 2, Chapter 9, of the Public Resources Code (SMARA).
-This plan is also in conformance with Article 9, Sections 3675-3676 of Division 2, Chapter 9, of the Code of Regulations (the Reclamation Regulations of the State Mining and Geology Board).
+The Yolo County Off-Channel Mining Plan has been update of the OCMP was prepared in accordance with Sections 2761-through 2764 of Division 2, Chapter 9, of the Public Resources Code (SMARA).
+Theis plan is updates are also in conformance with Article 9, Sections 3675-through 3676 of Division 2, Chapter 9, of the Code of Regulations (the Reclamation Regulations of the State Mining and Geology Board).